django-oscar/django-oscar/docs/source/ref/settings.rst

 Default: Round down to the nearest hundredth of a unit using ``decimal.Decimal.quantize``

-A function responsible for rounding decimal amounts when offer discount calculations don't lead to legitimate currency values.
+A dotted path to a function responsible for rounding decimal amounts when offer discount calculations don't lead to legitimate currency values.

 ``OSCAR_OFFERS_INCL_TAX``